Education and Research

 If you are an educator or researcher using the Arboretum in your work, we want to hear from you.
 We need to document research and teaching in the Arboretum to support our requests for funding.

-For information about conducting research in the Arboretum, contact curator Mia Ingolia at (530) 754-8219 or
+For information about conducting research in the Arboretum, contact the Director of Plant Conservation and Curator, Shannon Still, at firstname.lastname@example.org.

 For information about university teaching in the Arboretum, contact Elaine Fingerett at (530) 754-5686 or